Presently we work on the following programs:

 Support to disabled

 Providing support to disabled is also one of our organization’s quests.
-So far we have affected the lives of 550 disabled people within the three districts we operate in Northern Sierra Leone (Bombali, Port Loko and Koinadugu).
+So far we have affected the lives of 980 disabled people within the five districts we operate in Northern Sierra Leone (Bombali, Karene, Port Loko, Kambia, and Koinadugu).
 Our prime motive is to enable them overcome the challenges of life more effectively.
 Education/skills training, micro-financing support, food supply, handicapped support materials (crutch, wheel chairs, hand and leg braces etc), wears are all aspects of supports we render to these deprived and disabled category of persons.
-We really hope to extend our support to many more that are still in dire need, but because of the limited resources, presently we are supporting just 162 of them.
+We really hope to extend our support to many more that are still in dire need, but because of the limited resources, presently we are supporting just 592 of them.

 Increasing life’s demand with better options for deprived youths is also embedded in our organization’s effort in seeking conducive opportunities for less privileged persons.
-Because they carry a huge percentage of the world’s population (70%), our organization strive to cater for redressive measures in providing life changing solutions to youths that are in dire need of help owing to this fact, our effort has been tremendous so far in positively impacting the lives of 962 deprived youths in 3 district within Northern Province of Sierra Leone (Bombali, Port Loko and Koinadugu).
-Presently because of restricted resources, we are supporting 135 of them.
+Because they carry a huge percentage of the world’s population (70%), our organization strive to cater for redressive measures in providing life changing solutions to youths that are in dire need of help owing to this fact, our effort has been tremendous so far in positively impacting the lives of 1,962 deprived youths in 5 district within Northern Province of Sierra Leone (Bombali, Karene, Port Loko, Kambia, and Koinadugu).
+Presently because of restricted resources, we are supporting 560 of them.
 There are many more deprived youths in our communities today and their problems are incremental.
 Thus, we hope to affect the conditions of many more in diverse communities once we tap into available opportunities.

 Education/skills training, agricultural supports, support to start small business are all strategic measures we have employed in making sure that we fully equipped these youths remarkably.